UnasZole/bible-scraper/README.md

 - **Generic scrapers** : Extract bibles from a custom website, that we do not support yet, by providing a configuration file describing the structure of the website.
-- **USFM or OSIS output formats** : [USFM](https://ubsicap.github.io/usfm/) uses simple markers in text to be more easily manipulated, while [OSIS](https://wiki.crosswire.org/OSIS) uses a very detailed XML schema to represent more accurately the structure of the original document.
+- **Several supported output formats** :
+  - [OSIS](https://wiki.crosswire.org/OSIS), mainly used to generate SWORD modules, uses a very detailed XML schema to represent more accurately the structure of the original document.
+  - [USFM](https://ubsicap.github.io/usfm/), mainly used by Paratext, uses simple markers in text to be more easily edited.
+  - [MyBible](https://mysword.info/modules-format), used by the MySword application, stores bibles in small SQLite databases with simple text markers.
+(This output format loses some semantic information compared to OSIS or USFM)
 - **Preserve introductions, sections and notes** : If the website provides them, a scraper can extract non-canonical contents from the bible, not just the verses themselves.